rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 Changes compared to the latest post (2.1):

 * Retags are "shallow" instead of recursively looking for references inside compound types.
+* Reborrowing of a shared reference, when searching for `UnsafeCell`, no longer reads enum discriminants.
+It treats enums like unions now.

 [Miri]: https://github.com/solson/miri/
 [all-hands]: https://paper.dropbox.com/doc/Topic-Stacked-borrows--AXAkoFfUGViWL_PaSryqKK~hAg-2q57v4UM7cIkxCq9PQc22